Reality Workshop Notes

 This is one of my new favourite exercises.
 I seem to always start a blog like that, which I suppose makes sense because if they weren’t my current favourites they wouldn’t make it onto the blog.

-So last night’s Monday workshop was on reality.
+So last night’s Monday impro class was on reality.
 The idea being that having the mantra “it’s real, it’s real, it’s real” in improvisation and treating everything on stage as if it’s real, and believing that it’s real, is helpful to improvisers for a few reasons:

 1. If you believe it’s real, the audience are more likely to believe it.
 In fact the audience aren’t really going to suspend their disbelief unless you do first.